 Modern Cryptography, as surveyed here, is concerned with the construction of efficient schemes for which it is infeasible to violate the security feature.
 Thus, we need a notion of efficient computations as well as a notion of infeasible ones.
 The computations of the legitimate users of the scheme ought be efficient, whereas violating the security features (by an adversary) ought to be infeasible.
+We stress that we do not identify feasible computations with efficient ones, but rather view the former notion as potentially more liberal.

+Efficient computations and infeasible ones.
 Efficient computations are commonly modeled by computations that are polynomial-time in the security parameter.
 The polynomial bounding the running-time of the legitimate user's strategy is fixed and typically explicit (and small).
+Indeed, our aim is to have a notion of efficiency that is as strict as possible (or, equivalently, develop strategies that are as efficient as possible).
 Here (i.e., when referring to the complexity of the legitimate users) we are in the same situation as in any algorithmic setting.
-Things are different when referring to our assumptions regarding the computational resources of the adversary.
-A common approach is to postulate that the latter are polynomial-time too, where the polynomial is not a-priori specified.
-In other words, the adversary is restricted to the class of efficient computations and anything beyond this is considered to be infeasible.
-Although many definitions explicitly refer to this convention, this convention is inessential to any of the results known in the area.
-In all cases, a more general statement can be made by referring to adversaries of running-time bounded by any super-polynomial function (or class of functions).
-Still, for sake of concreteness and clarity, we shall use the former convention in our formal definitions.
+Things are different when referring to our assumptions regarding the computational resources of the adversary, where we refer to the notion of feasible that we wish to be as wide as possible.
+A common approach is to postulate that feasible computations are polynomial-time too, but here the polynomial is not a-priori specified (and is to be thought of as arbitrarily large).
+In other words, the adversary is restricted to the class of polynomial-time computations and anything beyond this is considered to be infeasible.
+Although many definitions explicitly refer to the convention of associating feasible computations with polynomial-time ones, this convention is inessential to any of the results known in the area.
+In all cases, a more general statement can be made by referring to a general notion of feasibility, which should be preserved under standard algorithmic composition, yielding theories that refer to adversaries of running-time bounded by any specific super-polynomial function (or class of functions).
+Still, for sake of concreteness and clarity, we shall use the former convention in our formal definitions (but our motivational discussions will refer to an unspecified notion of feasibility that covers at least efficient computations).